 Can You Only Give One Food at a Time?

 Experts used to recommend being very cautious with introducing allergens, and only giving one food and then waiting 3 to 5 days.
 The reason for this recommendation was it’s just easier to figure out what allergen is responsible for a potential allergy symptom.
 However, in real life, it would take your baby FOR EVER to get to enjoying regular family meals, so this recommendation is considered outdated.
 Most allergic reactions happen within minutes, but they can make an appearance up to 2 hours after ingestion, so if there IS a reaction, you’ll know pretty fast – not likely DAYS later.

-My Favourite Ways to Introduce Peanuts to Reduce the Risk of Peanut Allergy Risk
+My Favourite Ways to Introduce Peanut Butter to Baby to Reduce the Risk of Peanut Allergy Risk

 - Put 2 teaspoons of peanut butter or 2 teaspoons peanut powder with 2 teaspoons water into or onto:

 - Sliced Toast

 - Piece of Banana